arkatebi/OpenWorld-problem/README.md

 Repeated run of the program creates subsequent version of the figure file for each speceis.

-The following section shows the figures produced by running this program with the above setup.
+The following section shows the figures produced by running this program with the given input parameters.

 #### Graphical View of Gene Counts